This page may contain affiliate links. Regardless, only products and services I trust are recommended.

 - WriteScore – Read Review – Open to US only.
 It’s possible to earn between $8 and $15 hourly depending on your speed.

-- *More Listings: There are a few more companies that hire remote test scorers here.
+- There are a few more companies that hire remote test scorers here.

-You might make a good moderator if you know your way around social media networks and forums, have ever been in an admin position for either your own business pages/accounts or moderated for a forum, and you know how to be helpful and polite, but also firm when a situation calls for it.
+You might be great at this if you know your way around social media networks and forums, have ever been in an admin position for either your own business pages/accounts or moderated for a forum, and you know how to be helpful and polite, but also firm when a situation calls for it.

 - ICUC – Read Review – Open worldwide.
 Pay starts out at $10 hourly, but opportunities for advancement and higher pay are available.
 This company prefers candidates that speak more than one language.